Licensed Professional Counselor

 I received my Master of Arts in Counseling from St. Edwards University, and I completed a year of practicum at Capital Area Counseling.
 I am a Licensed Professional Counselor.
 I am also a Licensed Marriage and Family Therapist.

-I have undergone basic training to become qualified to practice EMDR (Eye Movement Desensitization and Reprocessing), and I have undergone additional training and met the requirements to become a "Certified Therapist in EMDR".
+I have undergone basic training to become qualified to practice EMDR (Eye Movement Desensitization and Reprocessing), and I have undergone additional training and consultation as well.
+While I still do EMDR, I have also studied a spin-off of it called Brainspotting, which I use extensively.

 In addition, I have completed a program by Elaine Aron on psychotherapy with Highly Sensitive People.